SashaCroatia/GaussianProcessRegression/README.md

 These notebooks transition the work done in notebooks 1 through 5 to coding implementations with the package GPy:
 * **8_BMS-Package.ipynb** Same as 4., but implemented with GPy.
 DO NOT USE THIS ONE.
 It was simply to introduce the package, but improvements on its functionality are done in the 9th notebook.
 * **9_BMS-1D.ipynb** This program builds 1D GPRs with gradient-based and Bayesian-based optimization.
+Demonstrates adaptive sampling.
 * **11_BMS-2D.ipynb** Same as notebook 9, except in 2D (code without graphics works for higher dimensions).
 Includes variations of the rbf kernel such as ADR and off-diagonal terms of the lengthscale.
 * **12_MultiRespGP-1D.ipynb** Introduces _Latin Hypercube Sampling_ and 1-D multi-output GPRs via _ICM_.
 * **13_MultiRespGP-2D.ipynb** Study of multi-output GPRs of 2D observational data.
 Introduces _IMC_ and _LMC_.
 Code also works for higher dimensional data (without graphics).